rethinkdb/horizon/README.md

 ## Why Horizon?

-While RethinkDB is poised to be an excellent database for building realtime apps, empirically there is still too much friction for most developers.
-To get started they have to learn ReQL, understand changefeeds, and figure out how to thread changefeeds through their backend code.
-Then, find a reliable way to get that data to the browser.
+While technologies like [RethinkDB](http://www.rethinkdb.com) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) make it possible to build engaging realtime apps, empirically there is still too much friction for most developers.
+Building realtime apps now requires understanding and manually orchestrating multiple systems across the software stack, understanding distributed stream processing, and learning how to deploy and scale realtime systems.
 The learning curve is quite steep, and most of the initial work involves boilerplate code that is far removed from the primary task of building a realtime app.

 Horizon sets out to solve this problem.
 Developers can start building apps using their favorite front-end framework using Horizon's APIs